Title Deutsche Nationalbibliografie

 Uses made of services offered Advance notification of publications for acquisition in libraries and book stores, derived cataloguing, indexing for search engines.

+Pricing policy for national bibliographic services Since 1 July 2015 all bibliographic data of the German National Library and the authority data of the Integrated Authority File (GND) is provided free of charge and can be freely used under “Creative Commons Zero (CC0 1.0)” terms.
 The German National Library provides the option of accessing free metadata via its online interfaces as well as via WWW or SFTP server.
 In addition, registered users can research metadata in the catalogue and download it for further processing in their own system via the data shop.
-In addition to these basic services individual, fee-based access to metadata is provided through SFTP and WWW servers.

-Cataloguing code RDA
+Cataloguing rules or code RDA

-Subject standards DDC and GND
+Subject standards

-Date information submitted 22.07.2022
+Date information submitted 05.01.2024